parsiya/parsiya.net/content/post/2015/2015-10-09-proxying-hipchat-part-2-so-you-think-you-can-use-burp.markdown

 {{< imgcap src="/images/2015/hipchat2/01-Hipchat-login-screen.png" title="Hipchat login screen" >}}

 Yay for proxy settings.
 So you think you can use Burp?
-It’s not going to be that easy, otherwise why would I been writing this?
+It's not going to be that easy, otherwise why would I been writing this?

 My Burp proxy is listening on `127.0.0.1:8080` so I will add it as proxy.